 Retain three to four main branches 50 to 70 cm above ground level.
 As the young tree grows, tip prune young shoots to keep the tree compact.
 The ideal shape is an upright tapering cone.
 Maintain this shape by tipping shoots and cutting back over vigorous water shoots in late winter.
 Early and continuous shaping minimises heavy cutting later on.

 Citrus trees respond well to shaping.
-You can even prune them with hedge clippers.
+I usually prune them with hedge clippers.
 Trim any untidy growth to maintain the desired shape.
-The best time is after harvest in spring.
+The best time to prune citrus trees in Melbourne is after harvest in spring.
 Early pruning promotes early summer growth, that will mature before the summer heat and the arrival of pests such as leaf miner.

 Older, overgrown citrus trees can be reworked to the desired shape using secateurs, hedge clippers or a chainsaw.

 Very old (over 25 to 30 years), weak or disease affected trees may be cut back to induce further fruiting.
 However, old trees like this are at the end of their productive life and are often better off removed or replaced.

 Be warned, if you severely cut back a citrus tree it will respond with vigorous growth.
 The long, whippy growth produced after a heavy prune is called watershoots.
 To avoid future issues you will need to regularly tip prune the resulting flush of growth.
 Once regrowth has reached around 40 to 50 cm you should tip prune it.
 Allow a further amount of regrowth and tip prune again.
 This encourages branching.
 Continue to tip prune until the tree has reached the desired size and shape.